jwnwilson/hexrepo/README.md

         - Create Diff with changes
         - Add CI job to detect template changes and add a new PR with applied patch to projects
     - Add another cloud provider - GCP
+    - Add user setup to infra as code
+        - During project config setup define hexrepo user with admin account
+        - login with mono repo user and store credentials to work specifically with hexrepo

 - Full hexrepo setup with hextech cli command like turbo repo
 - Investigate setting up company services